CoreMedia/coremedia-additional-workflows/README.md

 Each workflow extension is contained in a subfolder which in turn contains all the modules for the workflow.
 The main [POM](pom.xml) though contains references to modules to all contained workflows.
-Before startd elete the references to a workflow you want to exclude.
+Keep the references to the workflow you want to use and delete the references to the workflows you want to exclude.

 ## Versioning